This Chef Wrote “The Bacon Bible” — Literally

 InsideHook: Why does bacon work so well across cuisines?

-If I’m outside grilling this summer, what’s something bacon-y from your book that works well?
+If I’m outside grilling this summer, what’s something bacon-y from The Bacon Bible that works well?

 First, every grill can be converted to a smoker, so it’s great for making your own bacon.
 Plus, I think bacon is really year-round: Get a skewer of watermelon, a balsamic-soy glaze, cubes of bacon, that’s summer to me; Put a thin cube of homemade bacon on a skewer with butternut squash, hey, that’s fall.